-About 2.45 meter high limestone stele is covered on all four sides with a hieroglyphic Luwian inscription.
+About 2.45 meters high limestone stele is covered on all four sides with a Hieroglyphic Luwian inscription.
 It was found in 1882 standing as a headstone in a cemetery near Izgın village in the province of Kahramanmaraş.
-The sides C-B-A have one continuous text (Izgın 1) and the D side has another text (Izgın 2), which could have been a continuation of the first text although there is not a positive evidence due to damage.
-Text indicates that this stele was erected by a ruler of Malatya (Malizi) named Taras(?) for building a city/settlement named Taita(?) and talks about extention of boundaries.
-Dated to 11th-10th cent.
-BCE.
+The sides C, B, A have one continuous text (Izgın 1) and the D side has another text (Izgın 2), which could have been a continuation of the first text although there is not a conclusive evidence due to damage.
+Text indicates that this stele was erected by a ruler of Malatya (Malizi) named Tara(?) for building a city/settlement named Taita(?) and talks about extension of boundaries.
+Dated to the 11th to 10th century BCE.
 It is currently in Istanbul Archeology Museum.

 Bora Bilgin, 2006.